-A group of Keepsake Quilting employees have signed up for a beginner quilting class that will meet once a month.
-To make sure we are properly armed for class and ready to sew, here’s a list we came up with that many beginner quilters will find helpful!
+Have you just started quilting, signed up for a quilting for beginners class, or know someone who wants to learn how to quilt?
+To make sure you (or they) are properly armed for class and ready to sew, here’s a list of beginning quilting tools we came up with that many new quilters will find helpful!

 45mm Rotary Cutter such as this Olfa Rotary Cutter.
 This size is best for cutting many layers and general quilting; smaller sizes are best for applique, smaller pieces, or cutting curves.